shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 # Competitive
-How to be smart
-Actor best interest - sub optimal solution in the long run
+**How to be smart**  - Actor best interest - sub optimal solution in the long run

 ### Nash equilibrium